ArmeniaOfficial Name: Republic of Armenia

 Travel & Transportation

-The quality of gasoline in Armenia ranges from good at some of the more reliable stations in cities to very poor.
-The gasoline and other fuels sold out of jars, barrels, and trucks by independent roadside merchants should be considered unreliable.
+- Gasoline quality ranges from good at reliable stations in cities to very poor.
+Do not buy gasoline and other fuels sold out of jars, barrels, and trucks by roadside merchants.